jlegatheaux/cnss/README.md

 public void on_receive(int now, Packet p);
 ```

-Given a control packet from another node, here it isn+, process it.
-Parameter: *p* the packet received.
+Given a control packet from another node, here it is, process it.
+Parameter: `p` the packet received.

 ```java
 public void forward_packet(int now, Packet p, int iface);
 ```

-Given a packet destinated to another node, forward it to the appropriate interfaces by using the downcall *nodeObj.send(Packet p, int iface)*.
-Parameters are: *p* is the packet to forward, *iface* is the interface where this node received that packet.
-If it is not possible to forward the packet, deliver it using *nodeObj.send(Packet p, Node.UNKNOWN)*, since this way the *node* will correctly count all dropped packets.
+Given a packet destinated to another node, forward it to the appropriate interfaces by using the downcall `nodeObj.send(Packet p, int iface)`.
+Parameters are: `p` is the packet to forward, `iface` is the interface where this node received that packet.
+If it is not possible to forward the packet, deliver it using `nodeObj.send(Packet p, Node.UNKNOWN)`, since this way the `node` will correctly count all dropped packets.

 ```java
 public void on_link_up(int now, int iface);
 public void on_link_down(int now, int iface);
 ```

 Signals a link up or down event.
-Parameter: *iface* the interface (link) that changed state.
+Parameter: `iface` the interface (link) that changed state.

 ```java